Installation Issues

 What can I do to work around this issue?

-- The most important part is to make sure that you have downloaded SpeedBase installer from our official web site, i.e.
+- The most important thing is to ensure that you have downloaded the SpeedBase installer from our official web site, i.e.

 speedbasesoftware.com

-- If your antivirus software has blocked the installer, open the software and check why the file has been blocked.
+- If your antivirus software has blocked the installer, open the software and check why the file was blocked.

-You will have the option to unblock the file there .
+You should have the option to unblock the file there.

-- Cross-check the file with other reputable antivirus software or online virus checking services.
+- Cross-check the file with other reputable antivirus software or online virus scanning services.

 Contact us for further assistance.